Key takeaways

 Having a well-functioning website is a key requirement for running a successful business.
-But it can be hard to know what makes web design engaging.
+But it can be hard to know how to make your website more engaging through design.

 That’s why I’ve put together 25 tricks to make your website appealing and engaging for visitors 🌟